 UInt32 |

 Only used for DataVariables having a String DataType or a LocalizedText DataType (the text field).
-This optional Property indicates the maximum number of bytes supported by the DataVariable. |
+This optional Property indicates the maximum number of bytes supported by the DataVariable.
+If the value is an array, this field applies to each element of the array. |

 MaxCharacters |